mikepaszkiewicz/nanode/README.md

 ### Debug mode

-To enable some helpful logs, pass `debug: true` as a paramater in the constructor object.
+To enable some helpful logs, pass `debug: true` as a parameter in the constructor object.

 ## Working with accounts